 From the individuals collected by Pespeni (Year), we identified 5 seastar individuals that were healthy throughout the study (HH), 5 that presented as healthy initially but then became sick (HS) and 5 that were identified as sick, remained sick and eventually died (SS).
 From those that were healthy and then became sick, we identified the time steps of sampling that spanned this transition and the corresponding HH and SS days (Table 1).
 Thus for 5 individuals/class (HH, HS, and SS) we have 2 sampling dates (before and after the transition) for a total of 30 datasets.

 Using available software (e.g. DESeq, edgeR, baySeq, NOIseq), we will evaluate the differential gene expression of our genes of interest (by mapping the reads with the reference) between the three groups (HH, HS, SS).
-To assess for inherent differences in gene expression between groups, we will also compare gene expression in a group of random genes.
+To assess for differences in gene expression between groups, we will also compare gene expression in a group of random genes.
 Differentially expressed genes can be matched with other homologs and orthologs in various organisms from which they are known to play a key role in immune response using a multiple sequence alignment and blast approach.

 Expected Outcomes.
 Upon conducting a literature review, we expect to identify multiple genes among echinoderm species associated with mounting an immune response to different pathogen types (ie. viral, bacterial, fungal, parasitic, and autoimmune).
 We may also broaden our search to include genes conserved across invertebrates.
 Upon analyzing our sequence data, we expect to identify differences in gene expression for several immune related genes between healthy and sick individuals.
 We expect to see similar trends in gene expression for healthy individuals that became sick.
-If we are unable to identify genes specific to a pathogen type, we will instead examine species specific differences in immune response to sea star wasting disease by comparing the immune response of our focal species, P. helianthoides, to that of P. helianthoides (Fuess et al. 2015).
+If we are unable to identify genes specific to a pathogen type, we will instead examine species specific differences in immune response to sea star wasting disease by comparing the immune response of our focal species, P. ochraceus, to that of P. helianthoides (Fuess et al. 2015).

 References